opendott-smartcities/II/prototyping/universal-registry/README.md

 # Universal Registry of Things

+!
+Important note (14.04.2021): This document has moved to a [different repository](https://github.com/reuse-city/lab/).
+Any information below may be outdated or obsolete.

 ## Description

 The Universal Registry of Things is a trusted source of information about how to reuse objects and materials.
 It offers information about repair, customisation and repurposing of virtually any kind of thing.